cult-of-coders/grapher/docs/structure_and_patterns.md

 Compose uses a deep extension, so it works how you expected to work, especially if some fragments have shared bodies.

+Do not use special properties inside Fragments, such as `$filters`, `$options`, etc.

 ## Scaling Reactivity

-If you want to have highly scalable reactive queries, think about moving from tailing MongoDB oplog to RedisOplog: https://github.com/cult-of-coders/redis-oplog
+If you want to have highly scalable reactive data graphs, think about moving from tailing MongoDB oplog to RedisOplog: https://github.com/cult-of-coders/redis-oplog

 Grapher is fully compatible with it.
 You can configure $options, inside the $filter() on to allow namespaced watchers.